Delivery time: 3-4 weeks directly from Italian manufacturer

 LC6 table by famous designer Le Corbusier was first presented in Paris in 1929 as part of his furniture LC collection.
 The handmade table, also known as "Tube d`Avion", is an elegant combination of steel and glass.
 The steel frame is made of shaped oval tube.
 The glass top is supported by 4 plates and is available in different qualities and thikness to...

-The Laccio Bauhaus tables were originally used as stools.
-This could be the story of the Laccios by Marcel Breuer.
-Originally they were used in studios and workshops as a pouffs.
-Today, the Lacio`s serve as a side table.
-However you use this piece of furniture it express the Bauhaus form and is always an eye-catching.
+Laccio table-short designed by famous Bauhaus designer Marcel Breuer was originally a stool.
+Originally it was used in studios and workshops as pouff.
+Today, the Laccio`s serve as a side/cofee table.
+However you use this piece of furniture it express the Bauhaus form is always an eye-catching.